Blobby Volley: Blobby Volley 2

 Started in 2007 on SourceForge under the GPLv2 license, Blobby Volley 2 is the official continuation written by new programmers and based on the original assets.
 The continuation is programmed in C++ (gcc) instead of Delphi.
 This new version uses OpenGL/SDL for rendering which allows cross-platform ports for Linux, macOS, and Windows.
 The game is offered as freely downloadable and shareable Freeware, while also asking for donations for further development and server funding, which makes the game also donationware.

 This version has several improvements over the first iteration of the series, for instance better bots, by using the Lua scripting language.
 There is now the ability to store multiple settings, which can be also exchange, due to a XML configuration files.
 A Replay functionality was added as also native Gamepad/Joystick support.
 It is now possible to change the game speed as also alter the default volleyball rules.
-There is improved network support with Dedicated servers, to reduce lag.
+There is improved network support with dedicated servers, to reduce lag.

-In November 2013 a commercial Android version was released, in 2014 a version for iOS.
+In November 2013 a commercial Android version was released, and later in 2014 a version for iOS.
 In 2016 a commercial version for Windows mobile followed.

 Since 2016 there is also a version of Blobby Volley 2 available for browsers which utilizes HTML5 for rendering.

 Reception

 The Blobby Volley series became quite popular freeware game, either as single player casual game and also as competitive tournament game on LAN parties, for instance the GameCon.
 There is an online Sports league, running since several years organized by the community.

-It is offered from many freeware download outlets, for instance it was downloaded between 2007 and May 2017 alone from SourceForge.net over 700,000 times, Chip.de counted over 1 million downloads (at May 2017).
+It is offered from many freeware download outlets, for instance it was downloaded between 2007 and May 2017 alone from SourceForge.net over 700,000 times, Chip.de counted over 1 million downloads (in May 2017).
 Blobby Volley was also included on several video game magazines' cover disks with freeware game compilations, for instance CD-Action 1/2007, GameStar 01/2012, or the Open Source Software CD.
 The game is also included in several Linux distributions, for instance Ubuntu OS.

 In 2001 Gamehippo.com's staff awarded 9 of 10 points.
 A jeuxvideo.com retrospective described Blobby Volley as fun multiplayer game in 2009.
 Chip.de rated the game "very good" and called it a "fun volley ball game for one to two players".
 PCWorld.pl gave 4/5 points in March 2014.
 Linux For You September 2009 ranked Blobby Volley 3/5.
 Linux Format December 2014 selected Blobby Volley as "HotPick".